Original Air Date: April 15, 1960

 -Rod Serling

-An urban ruffian and robber named Henry “Rocky” Valentine (played by Larry Blyden) is caught in a shoot-out while attempting to escape an encounter with the police.
-He awakens to find himself beside an elderly, plump man dressed in a white suit named Pip (played by Sebastian Cabot who appeared in a variety of famous Disney films).
-Pip seems to know incredibly detailed information about Rocky’s life.
-The two travel to a beautiful penthouse hotel room where Rocky grows suspicious of Pip while hoards of money, food, and women are paraded before him for amusement.
+An urban ruffian and robber named Henry Francis “Rocky” Valentine (played by Larry Blyden) is caught in a shoot-out while attempting to escape an encounter with the police after robbing the Southside Loan Company.
+He awakens to find himself suddenly lying beside an elderly, plump man dressed in a white suit named Pip (played by Sebastian Cabot who was a voice actor in a variety of classic Disney films).
+Pip claims to be a “guide” seems to know incredibly detailed information about Rocky’s life.
+The two travel to a beautiful penthouse hotel room where Rocky grows suspicious of Pip as hoards of money, food, and women are paraded before him for amusement.
 When Rocky tries to shoot and kill Pip he discovers that his bullets have no effect.
 Rocky discerns that he must be dead and Pip is his guardian angel.

-In this world, nothing is real but everything he wishes is granted.
-Rocky starts gambling but soon he loses interest because there is no challenge in winning every time.
+In this strange simulated carnival of earthly delights, nothing is real and everything Rocky wishes is granted.
+Rocky starts gambling but soon he loses interest because there is no challenge in simply winning every time.
 At his request, Pip takes Rocky to the Hall of Records where Rocky finds his own file.
 It is filled with a list of his own sins.
-As time goes by Rocky grows listless.
+As time goes by, Rocky grows listless.
 He asks Pip why he was sent to Heaven rather than ‘the other place’ to which Pip responds, ‘Whatever gave you the idea you were in Heaven, Mr. Valentine?
 This is the other place!’
 Rocky desperately tries to escape through a locked door while Pip descends into maniacal laughter.
-For Rocky, Hell is a fantasy-land where he is given everything he desires in the form of infinite meaninglessness.
-There are no thrills, challenges, joy, or suffering -there is only too much of a good thing in this inverted vision of Hell.
+For Rocky, Hell is a fantasy-land where he is given everything he desires; a form of infinite meaninglessness.
+There are no thrills, challenges, joys, or suffering –this nightmare vision of Hell is a rapacious, solipsistic world without limits.

 “A scared, angry little man who never got a break.
 Now he has everything he’s ever wanted – and he’s going to have to live with it for eternity – in The Twilight Zone.”